I made an entry to my bank account which was dated in a closed bank reconciliation period. How do I fix it?

 Here is an example of a CR entry made on 01/09/2017.
 Since the Bank Reconciliation for January had already been closed, this transaction must be reversed in January and re-entered in the current open Bank Reconciliation Period (the first month for which the Bank Reconciliation has not yet been closed).
 In this case it is March.

 5. Now that you have a complete picture of the transaction, you must go into General Ledger, Individual Transactions and create and entry which reverses this transaction exactly.
+For the reversing entry, no matter what the original entry journal type is, use a GJ type.

 Since the entry we are now reversing was a credit (-) to the 430-00 account, we reverse that with a debit (+) to the 430-00 account.
 Use the same deposit slip number, date, and amount as well a102s Journal Type.
 You will get two pop-ups that tells you that you have already used the deposit slip number.
 It's okay and encouraged to re-use the deposit slip number in this case.